jotslo/joshscript/README.md

 `josH` divides the value by 2, rounding down to the nearest integer

-`JOsh` outputs the character for the current value - ascii/Basic Latin symbols
+`JOsh` outputs the ascii symbol with Unicode number equal to current value

 `JoSH` takes integers as input and sets the value to that

-`JOsH` takes characters as input and sets the value to ascii repr. of char
+`JOsH` takes characters as input and sets the value to ascii number of char

 `jOsh` resets the value to 0